backstage/backstage/.changeset/metal-hairs-build.md

 '@backstage/plugin-rollbar-backend': patch
 ---

-Updated rollbar-backend's README to include clearer instructions on how to install and configure.
+Updated README to include clearer installation instructions on how to install and configure.